-First of all users are used to apps sending them code.
-Whatsapp, viber, etc. almost all social mobile apps that you register with phone number does that.
+First of all, users are used to apps sending them code.
+Whatsapp, Viber, etc. almost all social mobile apps that you register with a phone number do that.
 Sending SMS before you can use an app is not convenient.

-Second the user on boarding was messed up.
-Which was going to directly impact signups and conversion rate.
+Second, the user onboarding was messed up.
+This was going to directly impact the signups and the conversion rate.
 If the user is registering for Beep on and iPod or other devices that can’t send SMS (some people use their smartphones over wifi and have no sim) then the user will have to send the SMS from the phone that has the SIM with the number used during registration.
 Ugggh.
 Cumbersome.
 You don’t want people to have such an impression about your app.
 Never.

 So the user experience was messed up.

 I have been using Crashlytics for a while.
-I got emails about the Twitter’s Flight conference that happened in October.
-After the conference I read about Fabric and the new set of tool twitter is providing for developers.
+I got emails about Twitter’s Flight conference that happened in October.
+After the conference, I read about Fabric and the new set of tool twitter is providing for developers.
 I didn’t really pay attention.